Large deviations, moment estimates and almost sure invariance principles for skew products with mixing base maps and expanding on the average fibers: Introduction and a preview of the main results

-Suppose that $\Om=\cY^\bbZ$ is a product space and the coordinates $\om_j$ of $\om=(\om_j)$ are independents (with $\sig$ being the left shift) and that $T_\om=T_{\om_0}$ depends only on the $0$-th coordinate.
-Then the statistical behavior of the skew product $\tau$ can be investigated using the, so called, averaged transfer operator, given by (see \cite{BalYo, Bal, Ish}),
+A particular well studied case is when the maps $T_{\sig^j\om}$ are independent.
+That is, $\Om=\cY^\bbZ$ is a product space, the coordinates $\om_j$ of $\om=(\om_j)$ are independent (with $\sig$ being the left shift) and $T_\om=T_{\om_0}$ depends only on the $0$-th coordinate.
+In this case the statistical behavior of the skew product $\tau$ can be investigated using the, so called, annealed transfer operator, given by (see \cite{BalYo, Bal, Ish}),

 where $\cL_\om$ is the transfer operator corresponding to $T_\om$ and the underlying reference measure $m$.
-In \cite{ANV} the authors showed that for several classes of random expanding maps, the operator $\cA$ is quasi compact.
-Using that, they obtained a variety of limit theorems for random variables of the form $\sum_{j=0}^{n-1}\varphi(T_{\om_{j-1}}\circ\dots\circ T_{\om_0}x)$ where $(\om,x)$ are distributed according to a $\tau$ -invariant measure $\mu$ of the form $\bbP\times (hdm)$ for some continuous function $h$, which satisfies $\cA h=h$.
-The point is that once quasi compactness is achieved the classical Negaev-Guivarch method method \cite{Nag1, Nag2, RE, GH, HH} can be applied.
-Independence here is crucial, since it yields that the iterates on the averaged operator can be written as
+In \cite{ANV} it was shown that for several classes of random expanding maps, the operator $\cA$ is quasi compact.
+Using that, a variety of limit theorems were obtained\footnote{Such as a central limit theorem, a Berry-Esseen theorem, a local central limit theorem, local large deviations principle and an almost sure invariance principle.} for random variables of the form

+where $(\om,x)$ are distributed according to a $\tau$-invariant measure $\mu$ of the form $\bbP\times (h\,dm)$ for some continuous function $h$, which satisfies $\cA h=h$.
+The latter assumption means that the maps $T_\om$ preserve the same measure $\nu=h\, dm$.
+The point is that once quasi compactness is achieved the classical Nagaev-Guivarch method (see \cite{HH}) can be applied.
+This method was applied successfully to obtain limit theorems for deterministic dynamical systems, i.e. when $T_\om=T$ does not depend on $\om$, and in \cite{ANV} (see also \cite{Ayvar}) this method was applied to obtain annealed limit theorems.
+We note that since both the function $\varphi$ and the measure $h \,dm$ do not depend on $\om$, and all the maps $T_\om$ preserve the measure $h \,dm$ the fiberwise centering constant $\mu_\om(S_n^\om\varphi)$ and the usual centering constant $\mu(S_n\varphi)$ are both equal to $n\int \varphi(x)h(x)dm$.
+Hence, as discussed in the previous section, in this setup some annealed results like the CLT already follow from the quenched ones.